johndoe6345789/BlockWar/DESIGN_BRIEF.md

 10. Repeat cycle
 ```

-This procedural-first approach ensures UnrealForts is built on a solid, testable foundation that can evolve and scale efficiently.
+This procedural-first approach ensures BlockWar is built on a solid, testable foundation that can evolve and scale efficiently.

 ---